JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 0xffffd66c:     0x00000000      0x00000000      0x00000000      0x00000000
 0xffffd67c:     0x00000000      0x00000000      0x00000000      0x00000000
 ```
-We can see we have successfully leaked the return address. [`134518394` is `0x0804967a` in decimal] But we can't use this address to understand the stack address but the value at 3rd offset from the return value points to stack.
+We can see we have successfully leaked the return address. [`134518394` is `0x0804967a` in decimal].
+But we can't use this address to get the stack address but the value at 3rd offset(+371) from the return value points to the stack.
 So if leak this address we can understand the stack address.
 ### Why we have to leak the stack address
 My first plan was to simply write a shellcode without depending on any leaked value.
 But I faced few problems.
-Actually we don't have to leak the stack address to put together the exploit since every time the offset 369 will point to the return
-address of `main` function.
-So we can simply write our `ROP` chain using the offsets as each offset plus one will point
-to the next address.
+Actually we don't have to leak the stack address to put together the exploit since every time the offset `369` will point to the return address of `main` function.
+So we can simply write our `ROP` chain using the offsets as each offset plus one will point to the next address.
 But I faced the problem here.
 To pop a shell we have to point `ebx` to the address of string `/bin/bash`.
-So we
-have to write the string to somewhere in stack.
-But when we write the string to the stack the address of the string will be greater than
-`0x7fffffff`, which is the greatest value we can write.
+So we have to write the string to somewhere in stack.
+But when we write the string to the stack the address of the string will be greater than `0x7fffffff`, which is the greatest value we can write.
 So we have to write the string to any address less than `0x7fffffff`.
-So my plan was
-to write to `.BSS`.
-Now we have another problem. `.BSS` is at a fixed location but the stack value keeps on changing so the offset or
-the address length between the `retun` value of `main` function and `.BSS` keeps on changing every time we run the program.
-But
-if we can leak the stack address then we will be able to calculate the value we have to enter in `eax` to overwrite the address of `.BSS`.
+So my plan was to write to `.BSS`.
+Now we have another problem. `.BSS` is at a fixed location but the stack value keeps on changing so the offset or the address length between the `retun` value of `main` function and `.BSS` keeps on changing every time we run the program.
+But if we can leak the stack address then we will be able to calculate the value we have to enter in `eax` to overwrite the address of `.BSS`.
 This is why we have to leak the stack address.

 ## Solution